BPR Recommender Jobs

 Training Data Filtered By Popular Items

-By setting the minimum number of user interactions required for items to be included in training and recommendations, you can suppress items that don’t yet have enough signals data for meaningful recommendations.
+By setting the minimum number of user interactions required for items to be included in training and recommendations, you can suppress items that do not yet have enough signals data for meaningful recommendations.

 Filter already clicked items